Last updated November 29, 2023

 For those who are not familiar with the iDevices, the first accessible iPod Touch was the Third Generation, which came out in late 2009.
 They were the 32 GB and 64GB models.
 They have Voice Over built-in, which is the Apple Screen Reader.
 Most of the apps (short for applications) that come from Apple are quite accessible with Voice Over.
 The first iPhone with VoiceOver came out earlier that year in June, 2009, but at that time, my attitude was, who needs a cell phone?...I figured out that I did in 2014 with the iPhone 5S.

-Here are Word and a couple Excel files of the VoiceOver gestures and keyboard/braille commands, mostly from the iOS user guide.
+Here are Word files of the VoiceOver gestures and keyboard/braille commands, mostly from the iOS user guide.
+I've just included the updated Braille Screen Input gestures for iOS 18 for both Braille Entry and the new Command Mode.
 I added the common braille commands for VoiceOver on the Mac.
 And I've included the new Voice Control commands list compiled from the early beta and some commands have changed no doubt.
 Also a short tutorial from Harry Bell that is very helpful.

 Useful Apps